-Take all 9 of these courses
+Take all four of these courses

-Elective Courses (variable number of elective credits and other courses approved by the undergraduate advisor)
+Elective Courses (variable number of elective credits)

 While students may choose from the array of courses offered at UH Manoa, an advising list of courses will be available to assist students in selecting courses that prepare students for a career in horticultural crop production and management.

 The advising list includes courses in botany, chemistry, biology, physics, geography, business, and courses in other departments; PEPS, MBBE, NREM, and Hawaiian Studies.
 Undergraduate advisers will assist students considering enrollment in graduate school in the selection of appropriate courses.